Written by J. David Smith Published on 23 February 2017

 I learned about the Second Wave options) when I get around to beating

-I decided to take a look at that mod I kept hearing
+Impossible I decided to take a look at that mod I kept hearing

 about: Long War.